Yale-BIM/f21-assignments/assignment-2/README.md

     The information in the /tf topic is updated by the /robot_state_publisher node based on the messages that /arbotix publishes to the /joint_states topic.

-    > As indicated in the user guide, you can zoom in, pan, and rotate the view of the robot in rviz with your mouse.
+    > As indicated in the rviz user guide, you can zoom in, pan, and rotate the view of the robot in rviz with your mouse.